 Feeding the fish

-During the week (Monday to Friday), our daily dive show takes place at this tank at 2pm.
-See our divers enter the tank and hand feed all the animals (Monday, Wednesday and Friday only) as well as hearing a presentation from our guides about the species that reside here.
+During the week (Monday to Friday), our daily dive show takes place here at 2pm.
+See our divers enter the water and hand feed all the animals (Monday, Wednesday and Friday only) as well as hearing a presentation from our guides about the species that reside here.
 On Tuesday and Thursday, our divers carry out a maintenance dive.

 The sawfish uses its tooth-lined snout to slash through a shoal of fish then it eats the ones that are injured or dead.
 The green sawfish is endangered due to over-fishing.